OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Encoding
 --------

-An attempt is made to read the code page setting in the codepage setting from the *.dbf* file, and use it to translate string fields to UTF-8 on read, and back when writing.
-The codepage of *.dbf* files can be ANSI or UTF8 (choose that in creation options by setting DBFEncoding).
+When writing, the codepage of *.dbf* files can be ANSI or UTF8 depending on the creation option DBFEncoding.

 Creation Issues
 ---------------

 MiraMon can only store one kind of geometry per layer (points, arcs or polygons).
+Mixing different kinds of layers (including raster and geoservices as WMS or WMTS) is possible through MiraMon maps (.mmm).
 During creation, the driver generates the necessary files to accommodate each of the three possible types of geometries.
 For instance, if a layer or a dataset contains points and arcs, a set of point files and a set of arc files will be created.

-When creating the MiraMon driver output can be a whole folder or a file with extension (*.pnt*, *.arc* or *.pol*):
+Consequently, during creation the MiraMon driver output can be a folder or a file with the appropriate extension (*.pnt*, etc):

-- If it is a **folder** this will contain all the translated layers with the original name in the origin dataset.
+- If the output is a **folder** it will contain all the translated layers with the original name in the origin dataset.

-  - In this case a *.mmm* file will be created referencing all layers in the origin dataset to make easy open it with MiraMon software.
+  - In this case a *.mmm* file will be created referencing all layers in the origin dataset to make an easy open of the dataset using the MiraMon software.
-  - In this case, specify the MiraMon file output format name using the -f option (**-f MiraMon**).
+  - In this case, please specify the MiraMon file output format name using the -f option (**-f MiraMon**).

-- If it is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
+- If it the output is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
   Use this option only when you know that there is only one layer in the origin dataset.

-When translating from a MiraMon format the MiraMon driver input needs to be a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
+When translating from a MiraMon format, the MiraMon driver input needs a file with one of the described extensions: *.pnt*, *.arc* or *.pol*.
 The extension *.nod* is not valid for translation.

-MiraMon feature attributes are stored in an associated *.dbf* file called extended MiraMon *.dbf* file.
+The attributes of the MiraMon feature are stored in an associated *.dbf*.
+If a classical DBF IV table could not be used (too many fields or records, large text fields, etc) a file type called extended DBF is used.
 This is an improvement of dBASE IV DBF files.
+The specification of this format can be found in this file.

 The specification of this format can be found in `this file
 <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__.

-These extended *.dbf* files cannot be opened with Excel or other typical programs.
-Only the free MiraD program can open them.
-It can be downloaded from `the page <https://www.miramon.cat/USA/Prod-MiraD.htm>`__.
+Note that extended *.dbf* files cannot be opened with Excel or other typical programs.
+If the complete MiraMon Professional software is not installed on the computer, the free and standalone MiraD application can be downloaded from
+`this page <https://www.miramon.cat/USA/Prod-MiraD.htm>`__ to open them.

 Field sizes
 -----------